c4listo/drawPie/README.md

 	scale:	optional, scaling of the whole chart.
 If omitted the sum of the values is used
 	id:		optional, element id of the outer container, can be used for positioning
 ```
-The default size of the chart is 30x30 px.
+The default size of the chart is 30x30 px (see drawPie.css).
 The scale is applied to that size, that means if size is e.g. 3 the pie will be 90x90 px.

 ## Authors